St Ives to Plymouth – the west section of the South West Coast Path.

 The coastal scenery ranges from high rugged cliffs to sandy beaches, dunes and marshland.
 If geology is your thing, then rocks on the Lizard peninsula are some 490 million years old (give or take a few years!).
 Coastal cliff faces displaying contorted beds of rock.
 Tin, lead and copper mining in this area was borne from the metal bearing veins in the rocks.

 The woody shrub called ‘gorse’ blazes with yellow flowers through the summer.
 You may spot ornamental palms in gardens which are non-native, but happy to thrive in the warm south west conditions.
 You will certainly spot sea campion, and sea pinks on a daily basis.
 Here a few more flowers you are likely to see - wild garlic, bluebells, spring squill, primrose, anemone, bee orchids, comfy and toadflax!
-Here at The Walking Holiday Company we have lots of photos that clients have sent in displaying many of these varieties.
+Here at Great British Walks we have lots of photos that clients have sent in displaying many of these varieties.

 The South West Coast Path is well signposted and way-marked with the National Trail Acorn symbol, from start to finish.
 You will also have the occasional path side information board which will highlight some of the species that you might be lucky to spot.
 Did you know you can see basking sharks off the Cornish coast?
 There are also seals and dolphin pods to see, if you are really, really lucky.